Chinkhuselts/oci-autonomous-security-agent/README.md

 ## 📝 License & Acknowledgments

-Developed as part of a Master's Thesis on Cloud Security and AI Automation.
+Developed as part of a Bachelor's Thesis on Cloud Security and AI Automation.

 Powered by Oracle Cloud Infrastructure and Groq.